Odd-Parity Magnetism in Fe-Based Superconductors: Introduction

 The Fe-based superconductors are tetragonal systems consisting of Fe-layers with staggered pnictogen or chalcogen atoms above and below these layers~\cite{Fernandes2022Iron}.
 Some host an additional layer of donor atoms further from the Fe plane.
 The staggered nature of the pnictogen or chalcogen atoms leads to two distinct Fe atoms in the unit cell.
 The parent phase of these materials is metallic and their electronic structure are dominated by the Fe $d$-orbitals~\cite{Lu2008Electronic,Eschrig2009Tight-binding,Cvetkovic2013Space,Fernandes2017Low-energy,Kreisel2018On}.
 Most compounds feature a spin-density wave phase with moments on the Fe sites which is suppressed by doping resulting in superconductivity~\cite{Stewart2011Superconductivity} which, in some cases, coexist with the magnetic order~\cite{Stadel2022Multiple}.
 The two distinct Fe sites imply that there are two independent magnetic order parameters and consequently, the magnetic phase diagram displays three different phases~\cite{Allred2016Double-Q,Lorenzana2008Competing,Kang2015Interplay,Gastiasoro2015Competing,Christensen2015Spin,Christensen2017Role,Stadel2022Multiple}.
 One is the prolific collinear in-plane magnetic stripe phase, observed in most magnetic Fe-based superconductors~\cite{Lumsden2010Magnetism,Dai2015Antiferromagnetic}, while another is the collinear charge-spin density-wave phase in which the magnetic moments point out-of-plane and interfere destructively on every other site~\cite{Allred2016Double-Q,Avci2014Magnetically,Stadel2022Multiple}.
 Finally, there is a coplanar phase consisting of in-plane moments on every site oriented at right angles to each other~\cite{Meier2018Hedgehog,Stadel2022Multiple} (see Fig.~\ref{fig:crystal_and_order}) and this is the one relevant for odd-parity magnetism~\cite{Yu2025Odd-parity}.
-It has recently been observed in LaFeAs$_{1-x}$P$_x$O in a region of the phase diagram which also exhibits unconventional superconductivity~\cite{Stadel2022Multiple}.
+It has recently been observed in LaFeAs$_{1-x}$P$_x$O in a region of the phase diagram which also exhibits unconventional superconductivity~\cite{Stadel2022Multiple}, providing a materials platform in which to examine odd-parity magnetism driven superconducting phenomenology~\cite{Smidman2017Review} that includes spin-locked Cooper pairs~\cite{Sun2025Ising,Khodas2026Nonrelativistic-Ising} and non-trivial magnetoelectric responses~\cite{Shaffer2025Diode}.